waltervanheuven/psychopy-on-M1/README.md

 - Playing mp4 movies is not working.

+    Error:

+    ```txt
+    MemoryError: Cannot allocate write+execute memory for ffi.callback().
+You might be running on a system that prevents this.
+For more information, see https://cffi.readthedocs.io/en/latest/using.html#callbacks
+    Fatal Python error: pygame_parachute: (pygame parachute) Segmentation Fault
+    ```

 - `clocksAndTimers.py` not working as expected.

     Issue is the definition of `getTime()` in `clock.py`, which doesn't work properly on Apple Silicon.